Fujifilm X-T2 vs Panasonic G80

-The Fujifilm X-T2 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in July 2016 and September 2016.
+The Fujifilm X-T2 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2016 and September 2016.
 Both the X-T2 and the G80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a Four Thirds (G80) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T2 vs Panasonic G80

 An illustration of the physical size and weight of the Fujifilm X-T2 and the Panasonic G80 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.